dirtsimple/php-server/README.md

 For performance's sake, it's generally better to specify extras at build-time, but as a development convenience you can also pass them to the container as environment variables to be installed or built during container startup.
 (Which, of course, will be slower as a result.)

 Specific versions of a PECL module can be forced by using a `:`, e.g. `EXTRA_PECL=mcrypt:1.0.2`.
 (A `:` is used in place of a `-` so that the version can be stripped from the extension name in generated PHP .ini file(s).)

+As of the 2.x versions of this image, `EXTRA_EXTS` are built using [mlocati/docker-php-extension-installer](https://github.com/mlocati/docker-php-extension-installer/), so you no longer need to specify `EXTRA_APKS` for any of the extensions it supports, and you can build supported PECL extensions using `EXTRA_EXTS`, without needing `EXTRA_PECL`, unless you need to specify a particular module version, or need an extension that isn't supported by docker-php-extension-installer.
+(But in such cases, you must explicitly list any needed packages in `EXTRA_APKS`, since the automatic installer won't be handling it for you.)

 ### Supervised Tasks